 The System enters into various agreements with the Department and other governmental agencies in the regular course of operations.
-At June 30, 2020 and 2019, amounts due from/to governmental agencies consisted of the following:
+At June 30, 2021 and 2020, amounts due from/to governmental agencies consisted of the following:

-2020 2019 Due from governmental agencies: Due from the Department (A) \$ 45,504 \$ 75,588 Due from the Department of Financial Services (B) 2,875 1,546 Due from other governments 133 206 Total due from governmental agencies \$ 48,512 \$ 77,340 Due to governmental agencies: June operations, maintenance, in-house and overhead reimbursement \$ 31,578 \$ 33,570 State Infrastructure Bank loans (C) 22,964 26,182 State Transportation Trust Fund (D) - 1,500 Due to other governments 115 105 Total due to governmental agencies 54,657 61,357 Less current portion (34,910) (38,393) Total due to governmental agencies - less current portion \$ 19,747 \$ 22,964
+2021 2020 Due from governmental agencies: Due from the Department (A) \$ 64,483 \$ 45,504 Due from the Department of Financial Services (B) 4,146 2,875 Due from other governments 193 133 Total due from governmental agencies \$ 68,822 \$ 48,512 Due to governmental agencies: June operations, maintenance, in-house and overhead reimbursement \$ 36,114 \$ 31,578 State Infrastructure Bank loans (C) 19,746 22,964 Due to other governments 76 115 Total due to governmental agencies 55,936 54,657 Less current portion (39,407) (34,910) Total due to governmental agencies - less current portion \$ 16,529 \$ 19,747

 - (A) Amounts due from the Department were primarily comprised of toll revenues collected from customers and held in a Department fund.
-These amounts were remitted to the System subsequent to the respective fiscal year ends. - Amounts due from the Department of Financial Services ("DFS") were attributed to escrow deposits held by DFS on behalf of local governments and organizations to fund certain construction costs, Pursuant to the agreement between the System and the local governments, the System is required to incur the construction costs before the deposits are released from escrow. - State Infrastructure Bank ("SIB") loans were established in 1997 as a pilot program for eight states, which allows those states to capitalize the SIB loans with up to 10% of their Federal Highway apportionments.
+These toll revenues were subsequently remitted to the System. - (B) Amounts due from the Department of Financial Services ("DFS") were attributed to escrow deposits held by DFS on behalf of local governments and organizations to fund certain construction costs.
+Pursuant to the agreement between the System and the local governments, the System is required to incur the construction costs before the deposits are released from escrow. - (C) State Infrastructure Bank ("SIB") loans were established in 1997 as a pilot program for eight states, which allows those states to capitalize the SIB loans with up to 10% of their Federal Highway apportionments.
 The SIB acts as a revolving fund to provide assistance in the form of interest free loans, credit enhancements, capital reserves, subsidized interest rates, or to provide other debt financing security.
 In fiscal year 2005, the System received the last advance for Seminole Expressway, Project 2, with the balance due in installments through 2026.
 A SIB loan is also being utilized for interest cost subsidies, which will be fully repaid by fiscal year 2034.
-The repayment of these loans is subordinate to the repayment of bonded debt. - In the spring of 2012, Senate Bill 1998 repealed the Toll Facility Revolving Trust Fund ("TFRTF") and transferred the funds and future revenues to the State Transportation Trust Fund ("STTF").
-This loan was fully repaid in 2020 from the System's general reserve fund.
+The repayment of these loans is subordinate to the repayment of bonded debt.